john-science/exif_delete/README.md

 # exif_delete

-The photos you share online all contain metadata.
-This meta data includes: the location the photo was taken, the time, and detailed information about your camera / phone.
+All the photos you share online contain metadata.
+This meta data can include: the location the photo was taken, the time, and detailed information about your camera / phone.
 Facebook and many other companies use this information to track you and learn things about you.
 But *you* should be in control of what information you share with the world.

 Enter the `exif_delete` tool.